Metropolis--Hastings with Scalable Subsampling: Results on real datasets

 \subsection{Reported road casualties in the UK}

-The UK Department for Transport publishes annual road safety statistics as part of the Statistics and Registration Service Act 2007.
-The data include the accident's geographical coordinates, severity, speed limit of the road where the accident took place, details about the vehicles involved, weather conditions, road conditions, as well as time and date \citep{stats19}.
-We compare the performance of MH-SS, SMH and Tuna on the consolidated UK road casualties data from $2020$ to $2022$.
-We aim to model at the individual level of $n = 298,290$ accidents the number of casualties based on 8 predictors, of which 2 are continuous.
+The UK Department for Transport publishes annual road safety statistics \citep{stats19}.
+The data include the accident's geographical coordinates, severity, speed limit of the road where the accident took place, details about the vehicles involved, weather conditions, road conditions, as well as time and date.
+We compare the algorithms on the consolidated UK road casualties data from $2020$ to $2022$.
+We model at the individual level of $n = 298,290$ accidents the number of casualties based on 8 predictors, of which 2 are continuous.
 In total, the linear predictor in our Poisson model with mean $\log(1 + e^{\eta})$ has $d=28$ parameters (including the intercept).
-For the Tuna algorithm, we set $\chi$ and $\lambda$ to $10^{-7}$ and $0.19$, respectively.
+For the Tuna, we set $\chi=10^{-7}$ and $\lambda=0.19$.

-Table \ref{tab_uk_road_accident} shows results of acceptance rate, average batch size, ESS per second and ESS/$\mathbb{E}(B)$ for MH-SS, SMH and Tuna.
-As per the analyses presented above considering datasets with a binary response variable, it is possible to see that MH-SS-1 and MH-SS-2 are the algorithms that on average require the smallest number of data points per MCMC iteration.
+As for the analyses of datasets with a binary response variable, we see (in Table \ref{tab_uk_road_accident}) that MH-SS-1 and MH-SS-2 on average require the smallest number of data points per MCMC iteration.
 Unsurprisingly, both versions of MH-SS present the best results in terms of computational efficiency.
 Though Tuna and MH-SS-1 have similar average batch sizes, again the latter is significantly more efficient as shown by its ESS per second and ESS/$\mathbb{E}(B)$.